Indoor Gardening For Beginners: Basics You Should Know

 - If your plant can tolerate misting on the leaves, then mist the leaves periodically.
-Be careful not to soak the leaves – just a very light spraying is enough to increase the ambient humidity.
+Be careful not to soak the leaves – very light spraying increases the ambient humidity.

 Can you have too much humidity?
-Very high humidity levels for extended periods of time can encourage mold and rot.
+Very high humidity levels for extended periods can encourage mold and rot.
 Your plants are more likely to need higher humidity levels, but if you are increasing humidity past 60% when they don’t need it, then you might run into problems.
 White mold can develop on your soil or even on the leaves themselves.
-Pay attention to your plant for mold and if everything is good, then keep on keeping on.
+Pay attention to your plant for mold; if everything is good, keep on keeping on.